Immigrant health care in the United States: Language

 A study by Janice Tsoh reported that immigrants with limited English proficiency (LEP) and health literacy were more likely to rate their health status as poor.
 LEP is often correlated with experienced discrimination in medical care, as well.
 Studies have found that perceptions of discrimination have decreased among immigrants with LEP from the early 2000s to 2017.
 However, LEP patients may experience greater difficulties than English-proficient patients with communicating information with their practitioners.
 Furthermore, language proficiency can determine the types of treatments, exams, and other health services that Latino immigrants receive.
 Studies demonstrate that Latina patients were more likely receive recommendations for Pap smears and similar screenings from their doctors if their level of English proficiency was higher.

+Moreover, a study in Greater Boston revealed that language barriers proved it extremely challenging for immigrants to get medical care.
+It was found that immigrants at various stages of engagement with the healthcare system, such as the coverage enrollment process, use of the coverage, and provider interactions, all encountered some type of language-related barrier.

+Additionally, those who identify as having limited language proficiency are less likely to have a usual place to go when ill or for preventative check-ups.
+According to a study that looked at self-reported health status among Hispanic adults in the U.S., it was found that Mexican, Puerto Rican, Cuban, Dominican, and other Hispanic individuals who opted to answer a survey in Spanish were more likely than their English-speaking counterparts to report a poor/fair health status.
+Limited language proficiency can also lead to barriers obtaining health information, following prescription instructions, and using preventative services.

 Linguistic difficulties can prevent immigrants from completing health insurance and medical forms.
 A study of Korean immigrants demonstrated that language barriers and uninsured status were major obstacles to utilizing healthcare in the United States.
 Additionally, LEP can limit employment to a small range of certain jobs, often those that are less likely to provide job-based insurance.